interstar/FSQuery/README.md

 Note also that if you add two Ext() constraints these will fight (no file can have two extensions at the same time) and your query will return nothing.

+### Command Liners

+The FSQuery object has a `pp()` method which actually does the looping and printing for you.

+This makes FSQuery useful for *one-liners* run directly on the command line like this.

+        python -c 'from fsquery import FSQuery; FSQuery(".").Ext("html").FileOnly().pp()'

 ### FSNodes

-From the previous examples, you'll notice that what is returned by FSQuery are FSNodes.
-FSNodes provide several further useful attributes and methods.

-`FSNode.abs` is the absolute name of the file or node.

-Eg.

-        fsq = FSQuery(path).Match(".js$").NoFollow("vendor").FileOnly()
-        for n in fsq :
-            print n.abs

-will lists the returned nodes as ordinary text (as if running `find` in Unix)
+`FSNode.changed()` returns a formatted time-stamp of when the file was last changed.
+(Uses `os.path.getmtime`)

-`FSNode.open_file` will, if the FSNode is a file, open it for reading and return a file handle.
+`FSNode.open_file()` will, if the FSNode is a file, open it for reading and return a file handle.
 It throws an exception if the FSNode is a directory.

 Eg.